-If you are taking this medicine for primary biliary cirrhosis, you will need regular blood tests to monitor your liver function.
+If you take this medicine for primary biliary cirrhosis, you will need regular blood tests to monitor your liver function.

 These should be every four weeks for the first three months of treatment, then every three months during continuous treatment.

-If you take too much renal, call your healthcare provider or local Poison Control Center or seek emergency medical attention immediately.
+Call your healthcare provider or local Poison Control Center or seek emergency medical attention immediately if you take too much renal.

-If renalof is administered by a healthcare provider in a medical setting, an overdose is unlikely.
+An overdose is unlikely if a healthcare provider administers renal in a medical setting.
 However, if an overdose is suspected, seek emergency medical attention.